zerkotin/extjs-intro/extjs-classes.md

 # ExtJS Class System
-First of all, we need a place to practice, we can practice all at [Sencha Fiddle](http://fiddle.sencha.com)
+First of all, we need a place to practice, we can practice all of this at [Sencha Fiddle](http://fiddle.sencha.com)

 ## A simple class
 Lets create a simple class in ExtJS syntax